CSCI-GA-2820-SP24-003/payments/README.md

   ### Install instructions
 1. Git clone this repo to your machine
 2. Start VS Code, run the `Dev Containers: Open Folder in Container...` command from the Command Palette (`F1`)
-3. Try `pytest` in the terminal to run tests make sure the environment has been installed correctly.
+3. Try `pytest` in the terminal to run tests make sure the environment has been installed correctly
 </details>

 <details>